Immigrants disappear from US detainee tracking system after deportation flights

 “He has lots of tattoos, but that’s not a reason to discriminate against him,” she said.

-Sánchez said she and her husband left Venezuela in 2023 with barely $200 and spent the three months sleeping in plazas, eating out of trash cans and relying on fellow migrants' goodwill as they journeyed north.
+Sánchez said she and her husband left Venezuela with barely $200 and spent three months sleeping in plazas, eating out of trash cans and relying on fellow migrants' goodwill as they journeyed north.

 She thought the sacrifice would be worth it.
 Her husband had been working as a barber since the age of 13 and was hopeful he could find a new start in the U.S., escaping poverty wages and Nicolas Maduro’s ironfisted rule in Venezuela.

-Sánchez agrees.
+The Venezuelan government has called the flights “kidnappings.”
+It urged its citizens living in the U.S. to return home and vowed get others back from El Salvador.
+But with diplomatic ties long broken between Venezuela and El Salvador, the prisoners have few advocates.

+The U.S. deportations exacerbate Venezuela’s immigration crisis by turning “migrants into geopolitical pawns,” said Oscar Murillo, head of the Venezuelan human rights group Provea.
+"There is a lack of transparency on the part of the U.S. and El Salvador regarding the status of deported individuals and the crimes for which they are being prosecuted.”

+Sánchez is among those who believes the American dream has turned ugly.
 She wants to leave the U.S. once she finds her husband.

 “We fled Venezuela for a better future.
 We never imagined things would be worse.”